 - Jason Maley, MD – Massachusetts General Hospital – Pulmonary & Critical Care

 The Collaborative’s guidance statements will be released a rolling basis.
-Work on fatigue and cognitive impairment is underway.
 Along with guidance statement development, the Collaborative is focused on development of PASC clinical infrastructure guidance as well.
 As an estimated 80+ clinics have been created and the collaborative estimates that each can only handle 10-20 patients per week on average compared to the millions of people who have symptoms.
-The need for infrastructure guidance, pediatric guidance development and integrating health equity into each deliverable will be critical to the collaboratives goals and will support the overall call to action.
+The need for infrastructure guidance, pediatric guidance development and integrating health equity into each deliverable will be critical to the collaborative's goals and will support the overall call to action.